Business minister Ivan McKee quits government after being offered role with 'less responsibility'

 He was involved in the campaign team for Kate Forbes, Mr Yousaf’s main leadership rival, during the bitter SNP race for Bute House.

-Ms Forbes turned down a role in Mr Yousaf’s Cabinet yesterday, with supporters branding it an insulting demotion.
+Ms Forbes turned down a role in Mr Yousaf’s Cabinet on Tuesday, with supporters branding it an insulting demotion.
 It is understood the former finance secretary was offered the rural affairs portfolio.

 However, figures close to Mr Yousaf said she had raised concerns about her work-life balance and young family, which had played a part in the offer.